Register With The Practice

 The practice has a non-discrimination policy for accepting new patients.
 There are a number of reasons why you may not be able to register with your chosen GP.
 For example, you may live too far away.
 If this is the case, simply choose another GP in your local area.

-Please check if you are in our catchment area using the map below.
-We will need to make sure that you are in our area to register you.
+Please check if you are in our catchment by entering your postcode in the map below.
+We are not able to register patients outside of our catchment area

 Information for Newly Registered Patients